-Once this report has been provided to your solicitor, they will analyse it in accordance with existing case law and make an assessment of the potential levels of compensation.
+Once this report has been provided to your solicitor, they will analyse it in accordance with existing case law.
+They will then be in a position to make an assessment of the potential levels of compensation.

-If you have a scar as a result of an accident that was not your fault then we advise you to speak to a specialist accident injury lawyer.
-First Personal Injury will be able to offer a clearer insight into how much compensation for scarring when we have the particulars of your case.
-Please call our team on 0800 808 9740 to discuss your circumstances or get in touch online to request a call-back.
+If you have a scar as a result of an accident that was not your fault, we advise you to speak to a specialist personal injury lawyer.
+After learning about the circumstances of your case, our team will be able to offer a clearer insight into how much compensation for scarring.

 We’ll talk through the details of your claim over the phone, and then advise further!